-This is a variety of articles that I’ve read and found interesting; in many cases I posted them elsewhere (e.g. Twitter) and folks found them helpful:
+This is a summary of some of the articles that I’ve read and found interesting; in most cases I posted them elsewhere (e.g. Twitter) and got posititive feedback from folks who found them helpful:

 - What happens when patients know more than their doctors?: 13/11/2013; By Rosamund Snow, Charlotte Humphrey & Jane Sandal; BMJ Open